space-wizards/docs/src/en/proposals/baptr0b0t-station-ai.md

 The most basic idea for the AI body is a single immobile core located in a secure location, the AI facilities already present on multiple maps, protected by the AI itself (turret and borg).
 Due to the main body being immobile, the AI should have the ability to move its viewpoint between the core itself and various cameras across the station to be able to observe the events on it (and not be bored staring at the same room the entire shift).

-The AI is only able to leave its body and access the station element with all its power if it is connected to an important power source and wrenched.
+The AI is only able to access camera and other the station element if it is connected to an important power source and wrenched.
-The external vision should be like a ghost, but only being able to see the elements from camera or of the controllable station when a camera cannot see it.
-(Hard to implement, questionable)
+The AI has a map of the station with all active cameras, it can then connect and even see the station in this position

 A new AI core should be buy at cargo to offer a new ghost role.
 A fresh AI would appear in station as a job, when the game start.